 Professionally, this is just one of many studies presently being conducted on all the different applications and uses of this new technology.
-Currently, Cold Lasers are having amazing results with treating carpal tunnel syndrome and works well when used after patients are treated with Spinal Decompression therapy on the DRX 9000.
-Other problems that respond well to Cold laser therapy include heel spurs, plantar fascitis, frozen shoulder syndrome and knee swelling, torticolisis.
+Currently, Cold Lasers are having amazing results in treating carpal tunnel syndrome and works well when used after patients are treated with Spinal Decompression therapy on the DRX 9000.
+Other problems that respond well to Cold laser therapy include heel spurs, plantar fasciitis, frozen shoulder syndrome, and knee swelling or torticollis.

 - Inflammatory conditions such as Carpal Tunnel Syndrome, Epicondylitis, Plantar Fascitis, and Bursitis with excellent results.

-- Pain management for Fibric Myalgia Myofscial pain, cervical neck pain, thoracic pain, and low back pain.
+- Pain management for Fibric Myalgia Myofascial pain, cervical neck pain, thoracic pain, and low back pain.